dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/setup-azure.md

 <Lightbox src="/img/docs/dbt-cloud/connecting-azure-devops/Azure Devops App in dbt Cloud.gif" title="Adding an Active Directory App to dbt Cloud"/>

 Your Azure AD app should now be added to your dbt Cloud Account.
-People on your team who want to develop in dbt Cloud's IDE can now personally [authorize Azure DevOps from their profiles](dbt-cloud/cloud-configuring-dbt-cloud/authenticate-azure).
+People on your team who want to develop in dbt Cloud's <Term id="ide" /> can now personally [authorize Azure DevOps from their profiles](dbt-cloud/cloud-configuring-dbt-cloud/authenticate-azure).